slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"You are your worst enemy.
 You waste precious time dreaming of the future instead of engaging in the present.
 Since nothing seems urgent to you, you’re only half involved in what you do."
 -- Robert Green*

+> *"If we learn to enjoy waiting, we don’t have to wait to enjoy."
+-- Kazuaki Tanahashi*

+> *"You can’t add days to your life, but you can add life to your days."
+-- John Maxwell*